Meal Prep Hacks for Healthy Eating: 5 Dietitian-Approved Tips + Recipe Ideas

 When it comes to eating healthier, we all know what we should be doing.
 Eating more fruits and vegetables, limiting processed foods loaded with flour and sugar…it’s not rocket science.
 So why are we still choosing a box of mac and cheese over a beautiful plate of roasted veggies, chicken, and sweet potato?
 Because mac and cheese is EASY!

 But the truth is, healthy eating can be easy, too.
 You just need the right strategies.
-As a Dietician, I've learned how to make healthy eating simple, convenient, delicious, and eventually, effortless, so let’s break down my five favorite meal prep hacks so you can too.
+As a Dietitian, I've learned how to make healthy eating simple, convenient, delicious, and eventually, effortless, so let’s break down my five favorite meal prep hacks so you can too.

 In this article, you will learn hacks that: